9 little ways to show affection to your partner, because every little bit of love counts

 1Make a point to really listen to them.

-Whether you’re talking about something big like your SO’s insecurities or something small like how they don’t like meat on their pizza, you should be listening and retaining information all the time.
+Whether you’re talking about something big like your S.O.’s insecurities or something small like how they don’t like meat on their pizza, you should be listening and retaining information all the time.
+Pro tip for this: Put your phone down!

 Listening includes making eye contact during conversation and giving your full attention to your partner.
 Show them you care about what they’re saying and provide responses that further the conversation or that you understand the point they’re trying to make.